 Dogs are a rich part of the tradition of waterfowl hunting and you will discover that four-legged “guests” at the Festival are a common sight all weekend.
 In addition to strolling the streets of Easton, here are some Festival spots that are the most dog-friendly.
-Please also read on for our Guidance and info about bringing your pup to the Festival weekend.
+Please also see below for our Guidance and info about bringing your pup to the Festival weekend.

 - Outdoor exhibits (except Raptors, please, as it upsets the birds)

 For a nice walk away from the hubub, Easton has a paved Rails To Trails path, just four blocks east of downtown.
 You can also visit the dog-friendly RTC Park at the north end of town – off Springdale Street or via a long walk on Rails to Trails path.
 The nearest official dog park, Play Ball Dog Park, is 15 mins away in Oxford, MD.

 While we love having our furry guests, we ask that dog lovers follow these parameters to ensure everyone’s enjoyment.

 - All dogs MUST be excellently behaved with people, crowds and other dogs.
 If this makes you think twice about bringing your furry friend, we suggest you make other arrangements.

 - Dogs must be leashed at all times, no exceptions.

 - We expect all dogs to be in good health with proper vaccinations.

 - Only identified, documented service dogs are permitted on Festival buses.

 - Only identified, documented service dogs are permitted in Festival buildings, exhibits or pavilions (tents).